Workplace Safety Plan

 There are also countless incidences where an abuser used company time, the company car, phones, faxes, emails and even coworkers to harass and stalk their victims.
 Accidents have occurred due to an abuser’s lack of focus on the job.

-Her policy and others, as well as contacts and resources to help create your own, are linked below:
+A workplace domestic violence policy and other contacts and resources to help create a Work Place Safety Plan are linked below:

-- Cumberland County District Attorney’s Domestic Violence in the Workplace Policy (PDF)
+- Cumberland County Domestic Violence in the Workplace Policy (PDF)

 - Impact of Domestic Offenders on Occupational Safety & Health: A Pilot Study (PDF)